aimclub/GEFEST/docs/tutorials/sample.rst

 Tutorial for beginners
 ======================

-Here is an example of breakwaters optimization.
+*Here is an example of breakwaters optimization.
 SWAN model need to be installed.
 You can find our configuration in simulators folder in INPUT file.
 It consist water area with two fixed breakwaters, bathymetry (specified in bathymetry folder) and land.
-Output file (wave height at each point of the water are) located is in the 'r' folder.
+Output file (wave height at each point of the water are) located is in the 'r' folder.*

-First of all let's install last stable version of the GEFEST
+1. **Install last stable version of the GEFEST**

 .. code-block:: python

     pip install https://github.com/ITMO-NSS-team/GEFEST/archive/master.zip

-Import needed libraries
+2. **Import needed libraries**

 .. code-block:: python